namgivu/alembic-start/README.md

     For each revision in the path, *call upgrade()* method is called

     Q:what is current version, how to know it, what indicate its value?
-    A:the single-cell table stores this value alembic_version
+    A1:the single-cell table stores this value alembic_version A2:`alembic current`

   ##create 2nd migration
   ```bash